-11.1.1 managing the overall program approach and activities with the ISE staff on program-specific outreach and fundraising.
+11.15.1 managing the overall program approach and activities with the ISE staff on program-specific outreach and fundraising.

-11.1. collaborating with the Co-Directors of the Global Coalition
+11.15.2 collaborating with the Co-Directors of the Global Coalition and DAP Fellowship Program

-11.1 other duties as related to encouraging, educating and assisting ethical practices in accordance with the ISE Code of Ethics and other relevant ISE adopted documents, statements and/or declarations from time to time.
+11.15.3 other duties as related to encouraging, educating and assisting ethical practices in accordance with the ISE Code of Ethics and other relevant ISE adopted documents, statements and/or declarations from time to time.